 When dogs enjoy something, they will do all they can to protect it!
 That's why you might see your dog carrying around his or her favorite toy all day.

 If they had the chance, they'd probably bury it in the backyard somewhere for safe-keeping.

 Of course, that's not possible inside.
 Yet, dogs will still try.
-They may try to dig in the carpet and furniture to create a safe hiding spot for their beloved toy.
+They may try to dig in the carpet and furniture to create a safe hiding spot for their beloved toy or treat.
 Dogs often get very creative with this protective behavior.

 Check between your couch cushions!
 You might find some long-lost toys.
 You may also find some hidden items underneath their bed or entangled in a blanket!

 Like stress and anxiety, feelings of boredom force dogs to turn to some strange behaviors.
 Canines need constant mental stimulation to stay entertained.